mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 }
 ```

-Start the development server with `pnpm run dev` and open `http://localhost:5173/`.
+Start the development server with `npm run dev` and open `http://localhost:5173/`.

 First the **server-only** code runs which you can observe in the terminal.